What is Computer Security..?

 Customer”, and about following links sent to you in emails.
 Instead, you should enter

-the website address in the address field and then navigate to the right page
+the website address in the address field and then navigate to the right page, or use a

 bookmark or a “Favorite” link.
 Even if you enter the address, there is a risk of being